Marcy Kaptur

 Marcia Carolyn Kaptur (/ˈkæptər/ KAP-tər; born June 17, 1946) is an American politician serving as the U.S. representative for Ohio's 9th congressional district since 1983.
+Her district stretches across northwestern Ohio along the southern shore of Lake Erie and includes parts of Toledo and surrounding communities.
+She is a member of the Democratic Party.

+Born in Toledo, Ohio, Kaptur earned a degree in history from the University of Wisconsin–Madison and a master’s degree in urban planning from the University of Michigan.
+Before her election to Congress, she worked as an urban planner in Toledo and served as a domestic policy advisor on urban affairs in the Jimmy Carter administration.

+Kaptur serves on the House Appropriations and Budget Committees and introduced legislation which established the National World War II Memorial.
+She is considered an economic populist, having opposed the North American Free Trade Agreement and other free trade agreements, as well as having voted against the federal bailout of major banks during the 2008 financial crisis.

-A member of the Democratic Party, Kaptur is the longest-serving woman in congressional history and the dean of Ohio's congressional delegation since 2009 when Representative Ralph Regula retired.
-Her district is located in northwestern Ohio along the southern shore of Lake Erie and includes parts of Toledo and other communities in Defiance, Erie, Fulton, Ottawa, Lucas, Sandusky, Williams, and Wood counties.
+Kaptur was first elected to Congress in 1982.
+She was most recently re-elected in 2024 with 48.29% of the vote.
+She is the longest-serving woman in congressional history and has served as the dean of Ohio's congressional delegation since 2009.

 Early life and education

 Kaptur was born on June 17, 1946, in Toledo, Ohio, to Anastasia Delores (Rogowski) and Stephen Jacob Kaptur.
 Both of her parents were of Polish descent.
 Her paternal grandparents came from the town of Żnin in present-day Poland, while her maternal grandparents, the Rogowskis, were from the area of Polonne, now located in Ukraine's Khmelnytskyi Oblast.
 Her family ran a small grocery store in Rossford, and her mother was an automobile union organizer.
 Kaptur became involved in politics at an early age, volunteering with the Ohio Democratic Party when she was 13.

 She graduated from St. Ursula Academy, an all-girls Catholic preparatory school, in 1964 and was the first person in her family to attend college.
 She received her undergraduate degree in history from the University of Wisconsin–Madison in 1968 and a Master of Urban Planning from the University of Michigan in 1974.
 She began doctoral studies in urban planning development finance at the Massachusetts Institute of Technology in 1981.